SvenZerkov/WeatherDiary/README.md

 Let's create a server (divide what does what, MVC).
 The server has a part that transfers information from the weather application when the server starts.

-A separate interface for the web page that the user uses.
+A separate interface for the web page that the user uses for making own notes.

 The user can add information about their "own" weather to a limited extent, the information of which goes to it's own database.

 Two databases, weather forecast and user updates from their own observations.

-Filtering option on the web page, e.g. "on which day it snowed".
+EXTRAS: Filtering option on the web page, e.g. "on which day it snowed".

 The user has a (limited) opportunity to update information, add new comments and delete them.

-User cannot update the weather forecast –database.
+User cannot update the weather history –database only own commenst database.

 ##  JS | MongoDB | CSS | HTML | handlebars | node.js | express